 If you’ve secured a first or applied for a second SBA Paycheck Protection Program (PPP) loan in 2021, it’s important to keep track of the use of proceeds so you can apply for PPP loan forgiveness.

 However, that’s not the end of your required documentation if seeking loan forgiveness.
 There are important steps to take to make sure your PPP loan is fully – or partially – forgiven.
 Here’s a breakdown of the forgiveness process so you can get a clear picture of your loan forgiveness obligations and make a list of specific questions.

 Is PPP loan forgiveness automatic or do I have to take action?

-Applications for loan forgiveness are processed by your lender.
+If you're not able to use the SBA Forgiveness Portal, applications for loan forgiveness are processed by your lender.
 You need to fill out a PPP loan forgiveness application form and submit that to your lender.
 After you submit your application for forgiveness, your lender is required by law to provide you with a response within 60 days

 The application for forgiveness is due within 90 days of the expiration of the eight-week post-funding period.

 Good news for PPP borrowers: forgiven PPP loans are not taxable.
 Congress specified, and the IRS clarified, that forgiven PPP loans will not count as income.
 This applies whether the entire loan is forgiven or just a portion.